All the Guys Who Could Be Rihanna’s New Man

 In case you haven’t heard, Rihanna was spotted making out with someone in a pool in Spain.
 As we wait for confirmation straight from Rihanna here are three top theories.

-Mystery Man Number One: Hassan Jameel
+Mystery Man Number 1: Hassan Jameel

 The Sun reported today that Rihanna’s new man is Hassan Jameel, a Saudi businessman whose family owns the rights to distribute Toyota in the Middle East.
 According to Forbes Middle East, that makes the family’s net worth $1.5 billion.